MSUDataAnalytics/Archive/Lecture2/index.md

 # Perceptron Learning: Success?

 PLA implements our idea: start at some weights and try to improve.
-- This form of ``incremental learning'' will pop up a lot.
+- This form of "incremental learning" will pop up a lot.

-> **Theorem:** If the data can be fit by a linear separator, then after some finite number of steps, the perceptron learning algorithm will find one.
+'" "'> **Theorem:** If the data can be fit by a linear separator, then after some finite number of steps, the perceptron learning algorithm will find one.

 ...but after how many steps and what if it can't be separated and is there a faster way?